 While attending law school, Larry was the Lead Articles Editor of the CommLaw Conspectus Law Journal.

 Larry is listed in the 2019 and the seven years immediately preceding editions of Chambers USA: America’s Leading Lawyers for Business in the area of Construction.
-He was recognized in The Best Lawyers in America® for Construction Law in 2019 and the five years immediately preceding.
+He was recognized in The Best Lawyers in America® for Construction Law in 2019 and the five years immediately preceding and again in 2020 for Arbitration, Construction Law, and Construction Litigation.
 Larry was recognized in 2019 and the three years immediately preceding as a Washington D.C.
 “Super Lawyer” in the area of Construction Litigation by Super Lawyers magazine.
 He was recommended in the area of Construction Law by Legal 500 US in 2016 and the three years immediately preceding, and most recently in 2018.
 He was also recognized as a "Leading Lawyer" in 2018 by Legal 500 US.
 Larry has been recognized as a “Top Rated Lawyer” in Washington D.C. for Construction Law by Legal Leader.
 He is AV Preeminent® rated by Martindale-Hubbell.*

 *AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used under in accordance with the Martindale-Hubbell certification procedures, standards and policies.